 The multi-day Xela to Lake Atitlan hike is a unique and diverse walking experience.
 Not only will you encounter gorgeous scenery in the Western Highlands of Guatemala, but you’ll have fantastic insight into the way of life for those living in remote areas of the country.
 We highly recommend doing the hike as part of your Guatemala itinerary.

 Where to stay at Lake Atitlan?
 After roughing it out for a couple of nights, it’s time to live it up and stay at a nice hotel in Lake Atitlan, overlooking the stunning area.
 Because you’ll be exhausted from the hike, we recommend staying in San Pedro La Laguna, where the hike concludes, as opposed to venturing off to another lakeside town to find a hotel.
 Most hotels in Lake Atitlan should only be a 5–10 minute walk from where you finish the hike.

 Best Place To Stay in Lake Atitlan

 We reckon Hotel Peneleu in San Pedro would be one of the best hotels in Lake Atitlan, as it ticks a lot of boxes.
-You have stunning views of Lake Atitlan spread across four levels and better yet, the price for a private room with your own bathroom is only $14USD/night!
+You have stunning views of Lake Atitlan spread across four levels and better yet, the price for a private room with your own bathroom is super cheap.